Physical Security for Cyber Security

 But no, it's far better than that.
 I was going to leave Tuesday afternoon.
 I checked out and stored my pack that morning and did a few more things until after lunch.
 Then they had to buzz me back into the building when I returned to pick up my things, because I had checked out and the unique door codes specific to me had expired at noon.

 That's right, everyone staying there gets unique combinations for the outer door and the door to their room, good only for the length of their stay.
 As they explained it to me, they just find it far easier to operate that way.
 Since you obviously want a combination to work for a limited time, and you don't want the hassle of announcing daily door codes, you have unique ones for each guest's visit.
-And, if you were the sort of place wanting to enforce some sort of audit trail as opposed to just keeping the vagrants and crazies and thugs out of the building (this being Baltimore, after all), you would also get that.
+And, if you were the sort of place wanting to enforce some sort of audit trail as opposed to just keeping the vagrants and crazies out of the building (this being Baltimore, after all), you would also get that.
 Yes, that was the obvious and easy solution, at least for them.

 The U.S. has a lot of Security Theatre that accomplishes nothing beyond inconvenience and waste of time and money.
 There is an obsession with state driver's licences — if you have one, you must be no threat, because you can't get in without showing one, but as soon as you show that you are authorized to operate motor vehicles, you can go right in.
 This is despite the fact that every one of the 9/11 hijackers had valid U.S. state driver's licenses.